 It's likely your Designers have already discussed all of this already amongst themselves and have probably made some decisions.
 You'll need to find out what those decisions are, why they were made, and why they haven't turned into a culture you recognise.

 It's more likely your Designers actually have a Design culture which you're not aware of and - wow - that's a little bit embarrassing.

 If you're a Designer then you know the situation, know the blockers to culture, and know what your team needs.
 It's your job to figure out how to unblock that stuff and through working with other Designers figure out what that Design culture is beyond just your team.
 Of course, because there are Designers - boom - there is a Design culture.
 But you'll need to all decide if this is something you want to push and strive for in your organisation - and if it's worth it.
 Because in all honesty, sometimes it's not.

 If you're a non-Designer - all you can do is enable.
 Listen to Design and use your skills to present the need for Design representation at the top of the business.
 Without that the culture will remain subservient and wing-clipped.
-Which would not only be a shame, but it's also not going to inspire investment.
+Which would not only be a shame, but it's also not going to inspire others to invest in it.